What part of grip mounting is most important?

 Should Loctite be used when installing Hex Drive Bushings?
 If our bushings are installed with the proper torque and used with the bushing O-rings they do not require Loctite.
 If you feel the need to use Loctite, we recommend blue.

 How is your Frame Repair Tap (oversize) different than other taps?
 It saves a step and assures the proper size of hole.
 It will cut the same size threads as similar taps, but it has a special grind on the end that reams the hole to the proper size prior to cutting the threads.
 There is no need to use a drill to size the hole before tapping.
 As with any tap, a guide should be used to hold it perpendicular to the frame.

 When should I use Repair (oversize) Hex Drive Bushings?
 These bushings have a larger external thread and are used to repair a stripped frame.
 Only use them if you have stripped threads in your frame.
 A special tap is required to cut the oversize threads.
 Our Oversize Tap is an excellent tool with our special reamer grind that sizes the hole before cutting the threads.

 Will the Challis Bushing Extractors remove all slotted bushings?
-There are some bushings that have a narrower slot than a standard 1911 grip bushing.
+There are some bushings (VZ Universal) that have a narrower slot than a standard 1911 grip bushing.
 If the slot is narrower than 0.045”, our extractors will not work.
-The slim extractor should be used to remove bushings less than standard height (~0.170” above the frame).
+The full size extractor should be used for full size (standard) bushings, which stand ~0.170” above the frame).
 The slim extractor should be used to remove slim bushings which stand about ~0.060" (1/16)above the frame.
-Bushings less than 0.060”, such as are used on the Colt Defender, cannot be removed with our slim extractor, however we can modify the extractor to accommodate shorter bushings.
-Please phone if you need a modified extractor.
+Bushings less than 0.060”, such as are used on the Colt Defender, cannot be removed with our slim extractor, Use my Colt Defender Bushing Extractor for these super-short bushings.